alisa17/server/documentation.md

 #### Response
 ##### Status Codes:
-* On success, the HTTP status code in the response header is 200 ('OK').
+* On success, the HTTP status code in the response header is 201 ('Created').
 * If information format given is non-valid, an HTTP status code of 400 ('Bad Request') will be returned.
 * In case of server error, the header status code is a 5xx error code and the response body contains an error object.